Current Conditions - Eastern Sierra area

 Scotty's Castle Road: Closed to the Castle (Bonnie Claire) and NV-95

-Big Pine/Death Valley road: Closed
+Big Pine/Death Valley road: OPEN

-West Side Road: Closed
+West Side Road: CLOSED

-Titus Canyon Road: Closed
+Titus Canyon Road: OPEN

 Updated road conditions can be found on our